Table of Contents

-Dr. G: So, you’re as scared as you’ve ever been.
+Dr. G: So, you’re as scared as ever.

 Client: More than I’ve ever been. – Source

-Lind Friend, a practicing psychotherapist for many decades has also witnessed the same PTSD symptoms in people experiencing financial loss and worries.
-She describes the PTSD symptoms as, “anxiety, sleeplessness, heart palpations, overreacting, irritability, excessive worry, a sense of doom, loss of interest in normal events, emotional numbing, and flashbacks to traumatic events.” – Source
+Lind Friend, a practicing psychotherapist, has also witnessed the same PTSD symptoms in people experiencing financial loss and worries.
+She describes the PTSD symptoms as “anxiety, sleeplessness, heart palpations, overreacting, irritability, excessive worry, a sense of doom, loss of interest in normal events, emotional numbing, and flashbacks to traumatic events.” – Source

-Dr. Maggie Baker, another experienced in anxiety, depression and financial issues, says she sees “patients suffering from post-traumatic stress disorder (PTSD).
-These patients are grappling with the psychological burden that results from catastrophic losses.”
+Another experience in anxiety, depression, and financial issues, Dr. Maggie Baker, says she sees “patients who have post-traumatic stress disorder (PTSD).
+These patients grapple with the psychological burden resulting from catastrophic losses.”

 Dr. Baker states the symptoms of financial PTSD are easy to recognize.
 Ask yourself the following questions: